konkuksw22/2022ESWContest_mobility_6031/MobileNet.md

-###TF Lite Object Detection Models on the RPi4 with Coral Accelerator
+TF Lite Object Detection Models on the RPi4 with Coral Accelerator
+---